sfhemstreet/TraderBot/README.md

 ## Description

-Uses asyncio to asynchronously connect to both Token Analyst and BitMEX websockets.
+Uses asyncio and websockets to connect to both Token Analyst and BitMEX websockets.

 The TokenAnalyst websocket feed provides real-time bitcoin inflows and outflows to/from exchanges.